Vacuuming Fleas With Bagless Vacuums

 Should You Vacuum Immediately After Using Flea Spray?

 Vacuuming should be performed shortly after spraying, as it may cause the drug to lose its action.
 However, vacuuming should be performed 20-24 hours after spraying.
 It will catch newly injured fleas and suction away fleas that are fleeing.
+After vacuuming, it’s crucial to clean your vacuum cleaner thoroughly to prevent any potential reinfestation.

 How Can You Tell If The Fleas Have Left The House Or Not?